computercam/nix-config/README.md

 init.sh [system name]
 ```

-This command will:
-- Link the paths to use your system specific `configuration.nix` files as the global configuration file on the system.
+This command will Link the paths to use your system specific `configuration.nix` files as the global configuration file on the system.

-  - This makes it so that running `nixos-rebuild` or `darwin-rebuild` use your `configuration.nix` file instead of the default one.
+_This makes it so that running `nixos-rebuild` or `darwin-rebuild` use your `configuration.nix` file instead of the default one._
-- Run the nix build command which will configure your system.

 ## Testing Nix Expressions in the CLI